stennety/mywebsite/non-profit.md

 permalink: /non-profit/
 ---

-There's a lot of generosity in tech ocmmunity to non-profits, and sometimes it's a little difficult to put all the items together.
+There's a lot of generosity in tech community to non-profits, and sometimes it's a little difficult to put all the items together.
 Even if you have a $5000 of free compute resources from a cloud provider, that doesn't actually translate into a website or backups or anything with actual mission value to a non-profit without some technical expertise.

 So here's my offer.
 If you're a 501(c)3 non-profit in the United States and need a little help getting things off the ground reach out to me and I'll help tie together a basic package of completely free tech resources together.
 You can give me the documentation, I'll get you a basic website and email together to get you off the ground.